 Where’s the best place to photograph the Bonneville Salt Flats?

 The salt flats run for a hundred miles between Salt Lake City and the state of Nevada.
-There’s a long, long, straight road (I-80) that runs west from Salt Lake City, and for 90% of the drive, you’ll be driving parallel to them.
+There’s a long, long, straight road (I-80) that runs west from Salt Lake City, and for 90% of the drive, you’ll be driving parallel to the salt flats.

 The best place we found to photograph the salt flats was at the Bonneville Salt Flats Rest Area (Westbound).
 When we visited in November, this was the only place that we found that was actually flooded and accessible, so this was where we stopped!